AbhayDixitDev/checkOut-Task-Final-/readme.md

 1. Add the Redux-Logger middleware to your Redux store by adding the following line of code to your `src/store.js` file: `const store = createStore(reducer, applyMiddleware(logger))`
 2. The logger will now log all Redux actions and state changes to the console

-### How to use React-Redux

-1. Connect your React component to the Redux store using the `connect` function from `react-redux`
-2. Use the `useSelector` hook from `react-redux` to access the state of the Redux store in your React component

 ### How to use Stripe